Helperbird/website/src/pages/features/optical-character-recognition.md

 ---
 layout: templates/features_two.liquid
-title: Extract text from images, videos, and pdfs with Helperbirds' OCR feature
+title: Extract text from images, videos, and PDFs with Helperbirds' OCR feature
 description:
   Helperbirds OCR features turn text within any image captured from your screen and copy it to your clipboard – making it easy to reuse in digital documents, emails, or reports.
 keywords: